MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/best-practices-dev.md

 The Dynamics 365 online SDK provides development extensions that use TypeScript and Sassy Cascading Style Sheets (SCSS) files.
 When a configuration package is built using the [yarn msdyn365 pack](cli-command-reference.md#pack) command, or the Node server is started on a local development environment using the [yarn start](setup-dev-environment.md#run-your-node-app) command, the TypeScript and SCSS files will compile down to JavaScript and Cascading Style Sheets (CSS) files, respectively.
 These files are also minified to reduce network bandwidth.

-You should ensure that extra, unused JavaScript and CSS files are not included in your extension package.
-Some tools are listed at the bottom of this document to help measure page load times and can help in identifying problem areas with CSS and JavaScript.
-Refer to the [Tools for performance analysis](#tools-for-performance-analysis) section laster in this document to find a list of tools that can help you measure page load times and can help in identifying problem areas with CSS and JavaScript.
+You should ensure that extra, unused JavaScript and CSS files are not included in your extension package. <!--Some tools are listed at the bottom of this document to help measure page load times and can help in identifying problem areas with CSS and JavaScript.
+Refer to the [Performance analysis](#performance-analysis) to find a list of tools that can help you measure page load times and can help in identifying problem areas with CSS and JavaScript.-->

 ### Reduce JavaScript by excluding unused modules